 The Elegant API Manager adds a ‘Client Name’ and ‘Client URL’ field to your API keys area when you are logged into your Elegant Themes member area.
 The data for this additional information is saved in your local storage (you need to use the same computer each time) so the only person who has access to it, is you.
 One thing to note is that if your local storage gets deleted or your morning coffee end up on your laptop and destroys it, then you will loose the data you had saved.

-Cancelling an API key
+Cancelling a Divi API key

 Your old client has gone AWOL and stopped paying you for maintenance so you decide it is time to remove their access to Divi updates via your Elegant Themes membership.
 All you need to do is log into your Elegant Themes members area under “Account” > “Your API Key”, select the appropriate key and hit the deactivate button.